CG80499/Transformer-models-for-QA/README.md

 GPT3 (2.7B): 16.67%

 # Looking Ahead
 I tested GPT-Neo (1.3B) without fine-tuning and found its baseline level of knowledge is much higher than GPT-Neo 125M.
-Past work has also shown larger models train quicker with fewer train data.
+Past work has also shown larger models train quicker with less training data.
 I do not think that the compute requirements for such an endeavour would be that high as the max token size is 35 but it would be necessary to have a computer with a lot of RAM.